-The purpose of this section is for IPMA and Member Association leaders to share their perspectives.
-These postings are the opinions of those who offer them and do not necessarily represent IPMA’s views on the subjects.
+This section assists IPMA and Member Association leaders in sharing their insights.
+The postings are the opinions of those who offer them and do not necessarily represent IPMA’s views on the subjects.

-Often, the postings reflect the depth of experience of the commentators, both in IPMA-related work, or in their career.
-We welcome the opinions and comments of others in The IPMA Family.
+The comments reflect the depth of experience of the commentators, in IPMA-related work, in their career, and in their contributions to society.
+We encourage the comments of all in The IPMA Family.

 PM Commentary by Stacy Goff, IPMA VP Marketing & Events, asapm President.